roboscienceorg/book/source/ROS/Origins.rst

    :width: 15%

-In 2012, development of ROS began to shift from Willow Garage to the newly formed OSRF also oversees development of the Gazebo robot simulator, as well as the annual ROSCon, where ROS developers meet and discuss various ROS-related topics.
+In 2012, development of ROS began to shift from Willow Garage to the newly formed, Open Source Robotics Foundation, :index:`OSRF` also oversees development of the Gazebo robot simulator, as well as the annual ROSCon, where ROS developers meet and discuss various ROS-related topics.
 Development using ROS still continues at Willow Garage, but the framework as a whole is developed at